The Jefferson Curl: One Exercise for Full Body Mobility

 Tips For Success

-Since most of us are tight but lack the strength of a weightlifter, the average adult trying a Jefferson Curl needs to be careful.
+Since most of us are tight but lack proper strength in the lower back, the average adult trying a Jefferson Curl needs to be careful.
 Take note of these important tips for this movement:

 - Use light weight to start.
-As light as 5 pounds is often enough for adults to stretch their backs.
-You can even train this movement without any weight at first!
+As light as 5 pounds is often enough for adults to build strength and mobility in their backs.

 - There should be no pain whatsoever when performing Jefferson Curls.
 If there is, stop and address the pain issue before training this exercise.